 If you decide to move to Spain life will be different…

 Mark Wilkins is a man whose opinions I value and whose articles are always thought-provoking.
-This was written in January 2008 and, even a few years, on he raises many valid points, I believe.
+This was written in January 2008 and, even many years on, he raises many valid points, I believe.